Top 7 Big Box Stores in Indianapolis and How to File a Slip and Fall Claim at Each

 Having this information clearly documented will make it easier for both your lawyer and the court and jury to understand the full extent of your damages.
 This type of evidence can also be used to help prove the damage amount in court or during settlement negotiations.
 Keeping track of all related expenses such as medical bills and lost wages will also be beneficial for your case.

 Are you ready to learn more about your rights and eligibility as a personal injury victim or defendant?
 Contact Craven, Hoover & Blazek, P.C. at 317-881-2700 to schedule a no-fee personal injury consultation with a trusted and professional slip and fall lawyer in Indianapolis, today.
-We represent clients all throughout the state, even if you are an Indiana resident who was injured in another state, or an out-of-town visitor injured in Indiana.
+We have also successfully represented premises liability cases for big box stores like Walmart, Lowes, and Menards.
+Our law firm represents clients all throughout the state, even if you are an Indiana resident who was injured in another state, or an out-of-town visitor injured in Indiana.

 Related Posts: